 “Pennsylvania has a notable history of what appears, retrospectively, to have been a shortsighted exploitation of its bounteous environment, affecting its minerals, its water, its air, its flora and fauna and its people,” he wrote.

-But the case isn’t closed yet.
-In its December decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court, including the question of whether the rest of Act 13 can stand without the portions that were struck down.
+But the high court’s ruling didn’t close the case for good.
+In its December 2013 decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court.

-Despite the continuing court battle, it appears that much of the law will remain intact; the lower court is currently only examining a narrow set of issues.
+Despite the legal battle, most of the law will remain in tact.
+The Commonwealth Court was only examining a narrow set of issues.

 Act 13 places a so-called “impact fee” on every well drilling for gas in the Marcellus Shale formation.
 The levy changes from year to year based on natural gas prices and the Consumer Price Index, but in 2013, gas companies paid $50,000 for each new well they drilled.
 (Smaller, vertical wells were $10,000.)

 So far, the impact fee has brought in $630 million to Pennsylvania ($204 million in 2011, $202 million during 2012, and $224 million in 2013).
 The amounts change annually based on the number of wells drilled and the price of natural gas.